TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 Representational State Transfer (REST) is an architectural style for building distributed systems based on hypermedia.
-A primary advantage of the REST model is that it\'s based on open standards and doesn\'t bind the implementation of the model or the client apps that access it to any specific implementation.
+A primary advantage of the REST model is that it's based on open standards and doesn't bind the implementation of the model or the client apps that access it to any specific implementation.
 Therefore, a REST web service could be implemented using Microsoft ASP.NET Core MVC, and client apps could be